WebDevMorris/E-commerce_proyect/README.md

 - **CSS**: For styling, with a focus on clean and responsive design.
 - **JavaScript**: For adding interactivity such as light/dark mode toggle, adding items to the cart, and managing navigation.
 - **Optional**: Flask (Python) for backend integration, allowing for handling of user authentication, products, and payment options.

+##**Disclaimer**: This website is a demonstration of front-end development skills.
+It is not a functional e-commerce store and does not actually sell products.
+The purpose of this project is to showcase design, layout, and interactive features.